Content table

 Food cravings/aversions and heightened sense of smell

 Researchers haven’t quite concluded exactly why pregnant women experience these changes in taste and smell.
-But it could have to do with cognitive changes in the brain during pregnancy.
+However, it may be related to cognitive changes in the brain that occur during pregnancy.

 Darker areola